 Plan Maturity Measures, which explains some of the risks plans face as they grow and mature over time including enterprise risk, contribution rate volatility, and liquidity risk

-(which readers can click to expand/collapse), we illustrate the risks inherent in our actuarial measurements at a system-wide level and consider how our actuarial measurements could vary under different circumstances.
+We illustrate the risks inherent in our actuarial measurements at a system-wide and plan level and consider how our actuarial measurements could vary under different circumstances.
 Such measurements include contribution rates, funded statuses, and actuarial fiscal notes.

 This webpage also serves as our response to Actuarial Standards of Practice (ASOP) Number 51.
 ASOPs guide actuaries when performing and communicating their work.
 ASOP 51 stresses the importance of communicating risk in defined benefit pension plans, particularly in how actual future measurements may differ significantly from expected future measurements.